 Principle 4.
 Services, including medicines management

 The pharmacy provides a range of services which are easily accessible for people.
 And it manages its services well to help people receive appropriate care.
 The pharmacy team suitably plans for the introduction of services to help ensure people receive safe and effective care.
 The pharmacy gets its medicines from reputable sources and it stores them properly.
 The team generally carries out checks to make sure medicines are in good condition and appropriate to supply.

 Principle 5.
 Equipment and facilities

-The pharmacy has the equipment and facilities it needs to provide its services and team members use the equipment in a way that protects people’s privacy.
+The pharmacy has the equipment it needs to provide safe services and to suitably protect people’s confidential information.

 What do the inspection outcomes mean?